bobGSmith/MDTools/README.md

 	$ python mdContents.py /path/your_file.md

 ## Why  <a name = 3></a>
-I also need to learn how to use github properly for some other projects so I'm testing a few things with this.
+I also need to learn how to use github properly for some other projects, so I'm testing a few things here.
+Also, the Table of Contents section for this README.md was made with the mdContents.py script :)